2022 Women's Hockey Worlds: TV schedule, how to watch, tournament format and more

-The 2022 IIHF Women’s World Championship kicks off on Thursday, August 25, and continues through September 4.
-It marks the first time the top division women’s world championship will be held in the Olympic year since women’s hockey debuted at the 1998 Nagano Winter Games.
+The 2022 IIHF Women’s World Championship kicked off on Thursday, August 25, and continues through September 4.
+It marks the first time the top division women’s world championship is being played in the Olympic year since women’s hockey debuted at the 1998 Nagano Winter Games.

-Ahead of the tournament, which is being held in Frederikshavn and Herning, Denmark, here is a guide that includes info on how fans in the U.S. can watch on TV, an overview of the tournament format, and procedures for overtime.
+Here is a guide that includes info on how fans in the U.S. can watch on TV, an overview of the tournament format, and procedures for overtime.
+This guide will be updated throughout the 2022 Women’s World Championship so be sure to bookmark this page and check back for updates.

 Women’s Worlds Storylines: From the USA-CAN rivalry to ongoing contract negotiations